Sid-Bhatia-0/SimpleDraw.jl/README.md

 ### API

+This package does not export any names.
+The `draw!` function, along with all the types in [List of shapes](#list-of-shapes) can be considered as a part of the API.
+Everything else should be considered internal for now.

+### `draw!`

 Being able to draw broadly requires three things:

 1. `image`: A canvas to draw on.
 It could be any `AbstractMatrix`.
-1. `shape`: The shape to be drawn.
+1. `shape`: The geometric shape to be drawn.
 Note that primitive `shape`s can easily be composed to create more complex `shape`s.
 For example,
     ```julia
     struct MyComplexShape{I <: Integer} <: SD.AbstractShape
         line::SD.Line{I}
         circle::SD.Circle{I}
     end
     ```
 1. `color`: The color to draw the shape with.
-This is what fills up the entries of the `image` matrix at appropriate positions, thereby drawing the shape.
+This is what fills up the entries of the `image` matrix at appropriate positions, thereby drawing the geometric shape.

 With this in mind, this package provides the `draw!` function, which is commonly invoked as follows: